 Every channel will have a different profit margin based on cost to acquire customers, average order value, and commission rates among other factors.
 Having full visibility into your inventory levels and the ability to move them seamlessly across sales channels allows you to weigh top-line revenue against margin so you can decide which channels to feed inventory to, which to market more aggressively, and which to reconsider altogether.
 This tactic, known as ring-fencing, enables SMB’s to wring out every ounce of profit available in their limited inventory.

-Prioritize Technology and Integration
+Prioritize Tech and Integrations

 According to Google, product searches including the term “available near me” grew by 100% in the past year, underscoring the importance of careful oversight of inventory levels and integrations like Google’s local inventory ads.
 Pairing local insights with Google’s Free & Fast shipping annotation can drive your product listings to the top of the search results, and drive traffic to all of your channels.